InternetMaximalism/intmax-rollup-cli/docs/interface_guide.md

 ## Mint token

-You can issue amount of tokens determined by a `token-id` with the same `contract-address` as your address.
+You can issue amount of tokens determined by a `token-id` with the same token address as your user address.

 ```
 intmax deposit -i <token-id> --amount <amount>